 Each faculty and school will have a postgraduate student representative who can help with issues you may experience during your candidature.
 Often postgraduate student reprepresentatives will attend staff meetings or sit on committees to provide feedback from the postgraduate community to University staff.
 If you do not know who your postgraduate student representative is, ask your postgraduate coordinator.

-SUPRA organises a range of events throughout the year specifically for postgraduate students.
-All events are announced in our fortnightly newsletter, eGrad.
-You can sign up to eGrad when you join us.
+SUPRA organises a range of free events throughout the year specifically for postgraduate students.
+Events are listed on our events page, our Facebook page, and announced in our regular newsletter, Grad Post.
+You can sign up to Grad Post when you become a member of SUPRA.

 Social media engagement provides you with more than just a platform to share your research.
 It is a gateway for you to seek out academics and other postgraduates with similar research interests, find out about upcoming academic conferences and workshops, and join in conversations with research communities globally.

 The power of social media and developing online networks can be useful for developing your own personal brand, and also for recruitment and job seeking.
 Social media works best when different channels promote each other.
 Twitter, The Conversation and LinkedIn are still three of the most commonly used platforms we see.

 The University Library also has a guide to strategic publishing that has more detail on: promoting your work using researcher profiles; ways to share your research online; and how to communicate with specific audiences.